trilogy-group/eslint-config/README.md

-Trilogy ESLint rules for TypeScript to be used across all new products.
+Trilogy ESLint rules to be used across all new TypeScript products.

 We base our rules on the [StandardJS ruleset for TypeScript](https://standardjs.com/#typescript), as per [this ITD](https://docs.google.com/document/d/1FQK4bWzh0YqBsCG52k1AXs-ra0wjyLBl1MGwQd7byaA/edit#heading=h.rkyqn2fv7ea1).